CF2SAP Frequently Asked Questions

 - Run-time Libraries.
 Compiled CFCs containing common run-time code.
 This is what you deploy with your application.

-CF2SAP uses the SAP Java Connector to run the various BAPIs and CFCs you chose to use in your application.
+CF2SAP uses the SAP Java Connector to run the various BAPIs and RFCs you chose to use in your application.
 It quickly generates code which reduces the number of lines YOU need to write to just a handful of

 Please use jCo version 3.0.